guihen01/GetAllIssuesPj/README.md

 # Publication

-Package Wiil be distributed as a nuget package.
+Package Will be distributed as a nuget package.

 # How to use